 Online Doctor of Education (EdD) Programs in Maryland

-There are three schools in Maryland that offer Doctor of Education (EdD) programs online.
-Frostburg State University, Johns Hopkins University, and Morgan State University all have EdD programs that students can complete through entirely online study, without any campus visit requirements.
-Through the programs at these schools, students can pursue EdD specializations such as Community College Leadership, Education Leadership with a focus in Adult and Professional Learning Facilitation, PK-12 Leadership, Entrepreneurial Leadership in Education, Urban Leadership, and Mind, Brain, and Teaching.
+There are four schools in Maryland that offer Doctor of Education (EdD) programs online.
+Frostburg State University, Johns Hopkins University, Morgan State University, and Salisbury University all have EdD programs that students can complete through entirely online study, without any campus visit requirements.
+Through the programs at these schools, students can pursue EdD specializations such as Community College Leadership; Literacy Studies; Education Leadership with a focus in Adult and Professional Learning Facilitation; PK-12 Leadership; Digital Age Learning and Educational Technology; Urban Leadership; and Mind, Brain, and Teaching.

-All three schools listed on this page are non-profit institutions regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+All four schools listed on this page are regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 Frostburg State University’s College of Education and Morgan State’s School of Education and Urban Studies are also accredited by the Council for the Accreditation of Teacher Preparation (CAEP).

 Schools in Maryland with Online EdD Programs